rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

  1. Ensure that you're making your changes on top of master:
  `git checkout master`.
- 2. Get the latest changes from the Rust repo: `git pull rust master`.
+ 2. Get the latest changes from the Rust repo: `git pull upstream master`.
  3. Make a new branch for your change: `git checkout -b issue-12345-fix`.
  4. Make some changes to the repo and test them.
  5. Stage your changes via `git add src/changed/file.rs src/another/change.rs`